react-easier/spreado/README.md

 ## Why

-Sharing states and data across React components is pretty common, which could usually be achieved by utilizing a state managing lib like [Redux](https://github.com/reduxjs/redux).
-The usages of today's top state managing libs are cool, but only in terms of resolving the sharing issue, they could feel tedious because of concepts to learn and boilerplates to write.
-In addition, when it comes to data, a data fetching lib like [React Query](https://github.com/tannerlinsley/react-query) might always be utilized.
-As a result, sharing data becomes sharing the data fetching result of the data fetching lib, which makes the sharing rather tedious even if the SSR problem has not yet been taken care of.
+It's common to use a combination of a state managing lib (like [Redux](https://github.com/reduxjs/redux)) and a data fetching lib (like [React Query](https://github.com/tannerlinsley/react-query)) in the development of a React app.
+But spreading a data fetching result from a React component to another is tedious.
+The work involves mapping the data fetching result to a timely-updated redux state so to share the access beyond the current React component.

-By this module, we are providing a set of intuitive encapsulations regarding well-known state managing libs and well-known data fetching libs as peer dependencies, to introduce a new way to resolve the sharing issue easily, while keeping the old way still available for the rest parts of the state managing problem and the data fetching problem.
+Spreado provides a set of intuitive APIs to simplify that kind of tedious work for you, making spreading things easily across React components.
+The combinations of well-known state managing libs and data fetching libs are supported and those supported libs are only regarded as peer dependencies.
+The bonus is, any usages of peer dependencies are kept still available.

 ## Install